MPhil Electrical and Electronic Engineering / Overview

 - Entry requirements

-The standard academic entry requirements for a MPhil level programme will be a second class UK honours degree, or international equivalent, in a relevant science or engineering discipline or a first degree with an additional UK Masters degree (or international equivalent).
+The standard academic entry requirements for a MPhil level programme are a second class UK honours degree, or international equivalent, in a relevant science or engineering discipline or a first degree with an additional UK Masters degree (or international equivalent).

 - How to apply